 Ilha de Maré (Tide Island)

-Located at the northern end of the Bahia de Todos os Santos (The Bay of All Saints), Ilha de Maré houses a quilombo—a rural community founded by former slaves—and is the ancestral home of the program's current academic director, Damiana de Miranda.
+Located at the northern end of the Bahia de Todos os Santos (The Bay of All Saints), Ilha de Maré is home to a quilombo community, and it is the ancestral home of the program's current academic director, Damiana de Miranda.
 Although the island is not far in distance from the city of Salvador, the history and living conditions of its residents differs greatly from that of the mainland population.
-The island has been fairly isolated until recently, making it an ideal place to observe and participate in the life of an Afro Brazilian community.
-The island has no roads or cars, and in the township of Praia Grande some residents still communicate in African languages.
-(This occurs not only in Ilha de Mare but also in Salvador.)
+Until recently, the island had been fairly isolated, making it an ideal place to observe and participate in the life of an Afro-Brazilian community.
+The island has no roads or cars, and in the township of Praia Grande some residents still communicate in African languages during religious activities.
+(This occurs not only in Ilha de Mare, but also in Salvador.)

-Students spend a day on Ilha de Maré learning about issues related to the health status of its inhabitants and also the environmental problems affecting the community, particularly local fishermen.
-During this excursion, students experience and discuss how social exclusion—understood as lack of access to health services, formal education, transportation, potable water, and employment—affects the life of Afro Brazilians.
+Students spend a day on Ilha de Maré learning about issues related to the health status of its inhabitants.
+They also study the environmental problems affecting the community, particularly local fishermen.
+During this excursion, students experience and discuss how social exclusion—understood as lack of access to health services, formal education, transportation, potable water, and employment—interacts and impacts the life of Afro-Brazilians.

 The program has a four-day excursion to Cachoeira.
 Students stay in a rural area, where they visit public health services, educational institutions, and traditional healers; they also have the chance to talk with area residents.

-Santo Antonio de Jesus This one-week excursion seeks to expose the students to different aspects of Brazil’s healthcare system with an emphasis on primary care.
-For one week, students shadow health professionals—primarily community health agents—and undertake community visits and interviews.
-The main goal of the experience is to understand the day-to-to day operations and activities of the health facilities.
+The program’s one-week excursion to the South Region of Bahia exposes students to different aspects of Brazil’s healthcare system, with an emphasis on primary healthcare.
+Students shadow health professionals, primarily community health agents, and undertake community visits and interviews.
+The main goal of the experience is to understand the day-to-day operations and activities of the health facilities.